Pilatch/easy-element/README.md

 ### Querying

-`this.querySelector` and `this.querySelectorAll` are transformed into `this.shadowRoot.querySelector` and `this.shadowRoot.querySelectorAll` respectively in the class-based output.
+`this.querySelector` and `this.querySelectorAll` are aliased `this.shadowRoot.querySelector` and `this.shadowRoot.querySelectorAll` respectively in the class-based output.

-# Intent

-The goal of Easy Element is to allow creation of custom elements without worry about browser support while leveraging technologies web developers are already familiar with.

-For example if web developers want to handle events within a custom element, they can do so using native JavaScript like `addEventListener`.
-Compare this to a library like [stencil](https://stenciljs.com/docs/events) where the developer is expected to import event-related decorators and learn to use a proprietary interface.

-Easy Element is intended for simple custom elements.
-If you want something more complex, there are [more feature-complete libraries](https://www.webcomponents.org/introduction#libraries-for-building-web-components) out there.

-Or you can use Easy Element as a starting point to build your custom element, then use the generated JavaScript in the `.class.js` file with other tools, as it is V1 spec compliant.

 # Limitations